Saturday, June 20, 2009

 The year was 2001.
-I was in a coffee shop (a stellar cafe) Mocha Java, on the corner of High St. and Eastern Ave in my hometown of Dedham.
+I was in a coffee shop (a stellar cafe) Mocha Java, which, at the time, was located on the corner of High St. and Eastern Ave in my hometown of Dedham.
 I was nestled into a favorite spot right by the bookshelf and next to the big glass window – lots of light and plenty to look at and get inspired by.

 When I asked her which of the local schools she was raising money for, she just stood there.
 I realized she was not from around Dedham.

 I looked closer at this nine year old girl with brown hair and big brown eyes.
-Her skin was the color of a cafĂ© latte – and she looked very much like the girl I had been drawing in my new book.
+She looked very much like the girl I had been drawing for my new book.
 The girl asked what I was doing and who the painting was for.
 I picked up on the hint that she wanted the painting.
 I told I was painting for her.

 Her eyes opened wide.